qaraluch/dmenu/patches/dmenu-fuzzyhighlight-info.md

 To make this patch fully integrated with fuzzymatch and support 'case insensitive' features the following line must be changed:

+For this case it will be in: dmenu.c file line no.: 134

 if (*highlight == text[i]) {
 into: